Buffer Marketing Library Instagram Marketing

 If you’ve got a great video or image in landscape, consider sharing it as an Instagram feed post instead of a Story.

-Instagram Reels dimensions
+Instagram Reels size

 Are you using a variety of Instagram post types?

-Instagram’s algorithm takes note of the types of posts each person interacts with and uses that data to determine which types of posts will dominate each individual’s feed.
 So, if a person gravitates towards Instagram Reels, they’ll see more Reels than other post types in their timeline.
 Using a mix of all post types increases your chances of showing up in more Instagram timelines.

 Brought to you by